top of page

 Production Type

 So that you know exactly what product you are being paid for, this column will identify the type of production being sold.
-If the product is not spelled out, such as crude oil, natural gas, natural gas liquid, etc., then there will be a code which will be identified in the legend at the bottom of the last page.
+If the product is not spelled out, such as crude oil, natural gas, natural gas liquid, etc., then there will be a code that will be identified in the legend at the bottom of the last page.

 Volume